kkolarov/sophy/README.md

 ### Sophy

-To run the project, you have to preprare a configuration file.
+To run the project, you have to prepare a configuration file.
 You need development.json in the config folder with the following structure:

 ```
 {